A Ceylon Press Tiny Guide

 THE INDIAN FISHING CAT

-Double the size of a domestic cat, and weighing up to almost 40 pounds, the Indian Fishing Cat (Prionailurus Viverrinus), though increasing vulnerable due to habitat loss, is found in Sri Lanka and across South and Southeast Asia.
+Double the size of a domestic cat, and weighing up to almost 40 pounds, the Indian Fishing Cat is found in Sri Lanka and across South and Southeast Asia – but is increasingly vulnerable due to habitat loss.
 It has slightly webbed paws and, given its proclivity for fish, prefers to live around the island’s wetlands, rivers, lake and stream banks, swamps, and mangroves.
 Its striking yellow grey fur displays confident black strips along the head and upper back that fray into dots and stipples further down the body.
 Its fur is specially layered to give it an extra barrier to water.
 Its lives up to ten years, with pregnancies lasting two months, after which two or three kittens are born.

 9